-Program Application and Admission Instructions
+Program Information and

 The Integrated Biosciences Program only accepts applications for fall admission.
 For complete application deadlines and instructions, please go to Application Process and Instructions.

 The primary educational objective for the IBS graduate program is to prepare research scientists, technicians, primary, secondary and post-secondary educators, and future college faculty for careers in the biological sciences.

 To succeed in this objective we will train graduate students broadly in this rapidly changing field, yet deeply in a more specialized aspect of the biological sciences.
 Training received in the Integrated Biosciences graduate program will give students experience with cutting edge technology so that they will be competitive in academic, industrial, and governmental settings.

 An important part of the application process involves talking to faculty and students in the program — please feel free to contact them with questions and/or to arrange a potential campus visit.

 Although not a program requirement, you are strongly encouraged to be in direct contact with any IBS faculty members with whom you wish to work.

 The IBS program typically admits 10-15 M.S. students and 3-5 Ph.D. students each year.

 For information relating to GRE or TOEFL score requirements, see "Admission Requirements and Recommended Coursework" link above.